Giuseppedes/atlas-backups-with-terraform/README.md

 }
 ```

-The set-up is now complete, we only need to specify a schedule policy with auto_export enabled.
+The setup is now complete, we only need to specify a schedule policy with auto_export enabled.

-In the following code we use `dynamic` for creating a dynamic number of blocks `policy_item_XXX`
+In the following code, we use `dynamic` for creating a dynamic number of blocks `policy_item_XXX`
 (0 to n, depending on the number of policies we specify in the variables)

 ```terraform